ibm-cloud-docs/text-to-speech/websockets.md

 {: codeblock}

 For more information about WebSocket return codes, see the Internet Engineering Task Force (IETF) [Request for Comments (RFC) 6455](https://tools.ietf.org/html/rfc6455){: external}.

+The WebSocket implementations of the SDKs can return different or additional response codes.
+{: note}